Paul Ashworth: Rostov

-Having previously been unsuccessfully interviewed for the vacant managers position at Russian Premier League club FC Rostov, Ashworth was approached by the president of the club offering him the position of Sporting Director.
+Having previously been unsuccessfully interviewed for the vacant managers position at Russian Premier League club Rostov, Ashworth was approached by the president of the club offering him the position of Sporting Director.
 He accepted the role and was responsible for all of the football side of the club such as youth policy, transfer policy, dealing with visas and international players, research and building of new training facilities as well as liaison with the manager on first team matters.
 After taking charge temporarily for two matches, he became the first Englishman ever to coach in the Russian Premier League.